Deep Learning for Deepfakes Creation and Detection: A Survey: Introduction

-There is also positive use of deepfakes such as creating voices of those who have lost theirs or updating episodes of movies without reshooting them \cite{Marr2019web}.
+As the democratization of creating realistic digital humans has positive implications, there is also positive use of deepfakes such as their applications in visual effects, digital avatars, snapchat filters, creating voices of those who have lost theirs or updating episodes of movies without reshooting them \cite{Marr2019web}.
+Deepfakes can have creative or productive impacts in photography, video games, virtual reality, movie productions, and entertainment, e.g., realistic video dubbing of foreign films, education through the reanimation of historical figures, virtually trying on clothes while shopping, and so on \cite{Mirsky2021, Verdoliva2020}.
 However, the number of malicious uses of deepfakes largely dominates that of the positive ones.
-The development of advanced deep networks and the availability of large amount of data have made the forged images and videos almost indistinguishable to humans and even to sophisticated computer algorithms.
+The development of advanced deep neural networks and the availability of large amount of data have made the forged images and videos almost indistinguishable to humans and even to sophisticated computer algorithms.
 The process of creating those manipulated images and videos is also much simpler today as it needs as little as an identity photo or a short video of a target individual.
 Less and less effort is required to produce a stunningly convincing tempered footage.
 Recent advances can even create a deepfake with just a still image \cite{Zakharov2019}.
 Deepfakes therefore can be a threat affecting not only public figures but also ordinary people.
 For example, a voice deepfake was used to scam a CEO out of \$243,000 \cite{Damiani2019web}.
 A recent release of a software called DeepNude shows more disturbing threats as it can transform a person to a non-consensual porn \cite{Samuel2019web}.
 Likewise, the Chinese app Zao has gone viral lately as less-skilled users can swap their faces onto bodies of movie stars and insert themselves into well-known movies and TV clips \cite{Guardian2019web}.
 These forms of falsification create a huge threat to violation of privacy and identity, and affect many aspects of human lives.